P. N. Kaul

-Prem Nath Kaul (b.
-1916) was an officer of the Indian Army and later of the Indian Frontier Administrative Service, later merged into the Indian Administrative Service.
+Prem Nath Kaul (born 1916) was an officer of the Indian Army and later of the Indian Frontier Administrative Service, later merged into the Indian Administrative Service.
 He had served as the Consul-General of India in Lhasa before the 1962 Sino-Indian War, Director of Special Service Bureau (now Sashastra Seema Bal) and Director of the Indian Cooperation Mission, Nepal.

 Service in Army

 As detailed in his memoirs, Frontier Callings (1976), Kaul was born in Baramulla and graduated from Srinagar with a law degree.
 He joined the British Indian Army in November 1941, and got posted in the wartime-raised 15th battalion of the Rajput Regiment, then stationed in Quetta.
 He got posted in Eastern Command HQ in 1946 and functioned as judge advocate.
 In 1948, he was sent to Kashmir, in the temporary rank of acting lieutenant colonel, to raise and command militia battalions.
 In 1949, he went to Leh, to command and expand, by recruitment, the 7th battalion of J&K Militia, then called Nubra Guards.
 While posted here, he witnessed the mass exodus of the Uyghur Muslim refugees from Sinkiang, after taking over of that province by communist China; the exodus included the consul-general of India at Kashgar.
 Kaul's memoirs is one of the rare references to the closure of India's Kashgar consulate.